-While you should replace your BeautyBlender every three months, like all makeup applicators, your blender should be cleaned on a regular basis.
+While you should replace your BeautyBlender every 3-6 months, like all makeup applicators, your blender should be cleaned on a regular basis.
 We’re into our 3-step blending process at Beautyblender (wet, squeeze, bounce) and created something similar for cleaning.

 Wet, swirl, and rinse your blender on cleaning day for a bacteria and makeup-free blender.
 Cleaning day is obviously a loose term as it’s a pure miracle if I get to work without spilling my coffee every-single-day.
 But, do your best to wet, swirl, and rinse your blender on a regular basis.